giellalt/lang-cor/verbs-stems-fst-src.md

-# Verb stems
+# Cornish Verb stems

-## Auxiliaries and exceptions

-## Verbs tems proper

-The regular verbs -- a discussion:
+## The regular verb system -- an overview:

-Overview over types
-This is what  we were aspiring at in 2009:
+This shows two version of the analysis, one from 2009 (for reference) and one from 2020 (the current one).

+### For reference: This was the first version of the model (2009)
-Here, 1-5 are declension classes.
+vb1-vb5 are declension classes.
 * vb1) -a     no i-Umlaut im Paradima
 * vb2) -ya    ya-Verbs
 * vb3) -es/-i i-Umlaut im Paradigma